koobind/koobind/docs/usage.md

  jtaoyzandgoxmsnnybwkfseqbztpfmtg admin     clusteradmin,kooadmin 05-17 11:09:51 11:15:04
 ```

+Now, the user `jsmith` will have to log again.
+(This operation can be required if you modify some user's attribute and want it to be activated immediatly.)

 ## Context

 When testing authentication/authorization rules, switching back and forth to different users by logout/login can quickly be painful.